 Lower cost of living compared to Kuala Lumpur or Johor Bahru

-Life in Penang is great but not expensive.
+Retirement in Penang brings to the table a plethora of benefits.
+The standard of living is high but not expensive.
 A decent meal for a person at the food court, hawker center or coffeeshop costs RM5.
 An excellent meal for two at good restaurants costs onlyRM50.
 High end and classy restaurants will charge you about RM180 for two.
 Cooking at home is relatively cheap.
 For a family of 4, you need to spend only RM600 per month.
 Parking is cheap at RM0.80 per hour by the roadside or RM2 per hour in parking garages.
-The low cost of living in Penang is one of the reason why Penang is the most attractive place for retirees to stay.
+With such benefits, Penang has become one of the leading destinations for all seeking retirement in Malaysia.

 Excellent facilities and infrastructure